chrislattman/blogging-project/docs/terminal-commands/README.md

 A sender encrypts their file with the recipient's public key, which the recipient decrypts with their private key.
 A cryptosystem like [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) (which GPG uses by default) is used for this purpose.

 - This may seem impossible (or magical) using intuition
-- It is worth noting that it took over 2000 years to get from the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) (Julius Caesar died in 44 BC), one of the earliest forms of private-key encryption, to RSA, which was published in 1977
+- It's worth noting that it took over 2000 years to get from the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) (Julius Caesar died in 44 BC), one of the earliest forms of private-key encryption, to RSA, which was published in 1977

 In practice, protocols like [HTTPS](https://en.wikipedia.org/wiki/HTTPS), which are used to encrypt Internet traffic, employ a cryptographic protocol like [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), which utilizes both public-key and private-key encryption.